epikuruz/application-cloud-workshop/slides/sample-node-application-2.md

-## Time for more advances version of our application
+## Time for more advanced version of our application

-We will use NO SQL Database
+We will use a NoSQL Database

 ---